Cosys-Lab/Cosys-AirSim/docs/ros_python.md

 These instructions are for Ubuntu 20.04, ROS Noetic, UE4 4.24.4 and latest AirSim release.
 You should have these components installed and working before proceeding.

+**Note that you need to install the Python module first for this to work.
+More information [here](apis.md) in the section 'Installing AirSim Package'.**

 ## Publish node
 There is one single Python script `airsim_publish.py` that can be used as a ROS Node.
 It can be used in two ways:
 - Get and publish the entire TF tree of map, vehicle and sensors; vehicle movement groundtruth ; all sensor data as well as the poses of world objects.